 Take a look at these travel-friendly wedges!

-A few things to keep in mind with makeup is to have products that are easy to touch up and build upon.
+A few things to keep in mind with makeup when you’re deciding what to pack for a Mediterranean cruise is to have products that are easy to touch up and build upon.
 For foundation, I love L’oreal True Match which can be blended for a sheer effect or layered to achieve a full coverage face.

 Take the eyes up a further notch by building layers upon layers of your favorite mascara.
 It may seem silly, but I plan my makeup looks as one would outfits and practice before I travel if there is something special I want to do, I suggest this for all novice makeup wearers women wanting to spice up your makeup for a fancy night on board.